-The institution continuously provides cultural fare for the public through a wide range of cultural events and organises activities relating to theatre, music, the visual arts, conventions, etc. The main event organised by Festival Ljubljana is the International Summer Festival (symphonic and chamber concerts, as well as opera, ballet and theatre performances featuring first-class foreign and domestic artists).
-The diversity of the Summer Festival is further enhanced by the International Fine Arts Colony, which sees Slovenian and foreign artists gather annually in the splendid surroundings of Plečnik’s Križanke complex, and also features children’s and youth workshops led by acclaimed and well-established artists.
+The institution continuously provides cultural fare for the public through a wide range of cultural events and organises activities relating to theatre, music, the visual arts, conventions, etc. The main event organised by the Ljubljana Festival is the international summer festival (symphonic and chamber concerts, as well as opera, ballet and theatre performances featuring first-class foreign and domestic artists).
+The diversity of the summer festival is further enhanced by the International Fine Arts Colony, which sees Slovenian and foreign artists gather annually in the splendid surroundings of Plečnik’s Križanke complex, and also features children’s and youth workshops led by acclaimed and well-established artists.

-Part of Festival Ljubljana’s efforts is dedicated to uncovering young musical talent.
-To this end, the institution has featured the Young Virtuosi music cycle for a number of years.
-The aim of the concert series is to present to the general public Slovenia’s top musical talent, most of whom are previous winners of the Slovenian Music Competition for Youth.
-As the concerts are organised in collaboration with RTV Slovenija, most of them are recorded, which is especially important for young artists to get established.
+Part of the Ljubljana Festival’s efforts is dedicated to uncovering young musical talent.
+To this end, the institution has featured the international cycle Young Virtuosi for a number of years.
+The aim of the concert series is to present to the general public Slovenia’s top musical talent, most of whom are previous winners of the Slovenian Music Competition for Youth (TEMSIG).
+As the concerts are organised in collaboration with RTV Slovenia, most of them are recorded and played on Radio ARS, which is especially important for young artists to get established.

 In December, students from music schools traditionally take to the stage at the Knights’ Hall of the Križanke complex, with it being the first time many will experience what it’s like to be on stage and performing in front of an audience.
 The Knights’ Hall is also the venue for various other gatherings during the festive season.

-In 2017, Festival Ljubljana carried out activities to include a winter festival as a regular feature in its programme.
-The concert by London’s Royal Philharmonic Orchestra, which was held on 9 February 2017, was the first herald for the winter festival, which is to take place every year in February.
+In 2017, the Ljubljana Festival carried out activities to include a winter festival as a regular feature in its programme.
+The concert by London’s Royal Philharmonic Orchestra, which was held on 9 February 2017, was the first herald for the Winter Festival, which is to take place every year in the beginning of the year.

-Festival Ljubljana provides visitors from both home and abroad cultural and artistic events of the highest quality, performed by prestigious, internationally recognised artists.
-This has been the Festival’s mission since the first Ljubljana Summer Festival took place back in July 1953.
-Here is but a sampling of the long list of exceptional soloists, orchestras, ensembles, conductors, choreographers, directors, actors and others who have visited the summer Ljubljana Festival over the past 20 years: The Vienna Philharmonic, Israel Philharmonic Orchestra, Mariinsky Theatre of Saint Petersburg, Munich Philharmonic Orchestra, The State Academic Bolshoi Theatre of Russia, The Royal Philharmonic Orchestra from London, La Scala Philharmonic Orchestra, Béjart Ballet Lausanne, St. Petersburg State Academic Ballet Theatre of Boris Eifman; conductors, such as Valery Gergiev, Daniel Harding, Zubin Mehta, Ennio Morricone, Riccardo Muti, Mstislav Rostropovich, En Shao; soloists such as Yuri Bashmet, Denis Macujev, Lord Yehudi Menuhin, Julian Rachlin, Vadim Repin, Alexander Rudin, Mojca Zlobko, Dubravka Tomšič; vocal soloists including Paata Burchuladze, Joseph Calleja, Jose Carreras, Marjana Fink, Marjana Lipovšek, Ramón Vargas and more.
+The Ljubljana Festival provides visitors from both home and abroad cultural and artistic events of the highest quality, performed by prestigious, internationally recognised artists.
+This has been the Festival’s mission since the first Ljubljana Festival took place back during 4 and 13 July 1953.
+Here is but a sampling of the long list of exceptional soloists, orchestras, ensembles, conductors, choreographers, directors, actors and others who have visited the summer Ljubljana Festival over the past 20 years.

-Through its high-quality cultural content, Festival Ljubljana not only cultivates and educates, raises cultural awareness and contributes to general knowledge, it also provides experiences that broaden one’s mental framework.
+Through its high-quality cultural content, the Ljubljana Festival not only cultivates and educates, raises cultural awareness and contributes to general knowledge, it also provides experiences that broaden one’s mental framework.
 It gives talented young artists the opportunity to present themselves to wider audiences.
-Festival Ljubljana has a long and distinguished tradition of supporting orchestras composed of young musicians, and masterclasses.
-For over two decades, it has run the international music cycle titled Young Virtuosi, which showcases various talents, winners of numerous competitions.
-Two new projects – Branimir Slokar Academy and Branimir Slokar Academy International Youth Orchestra – have helped put both Festival Ljubljana and the Slovenian capital on the map of globally recognised learning centres.
+The Ljubljana Festival has a long and distinguished tradition of supporting orchestras composed of young musicians, and masterclasses.
+For over three decades, it has run the International Music Cycle Young Virtuosi, which showcases various talents, winners of numerous competitions.

-Festival Ljubljana’s pricing policy aims to make various types of cultural programmes accessible to the widest possible number of visitors, and plans to continue offering special discounts for tickets for young people.
+The Ljubljana Festival’s pricing policy aims to make various types of cultural programmes accessible to the widest possible number of visitors.
 All Young Virtuosi events are free of charge, as are some of the concerts organised in the framework of the Slovenian Music Days.
-Persons with reduced mobility (disabled people using wheelchairs) can see all of the Festival Ljubljana events for free.
+Persons with reduced mobility (disabled people using wheelchairs) can see all of the Ljubljana Festival events for free.

 DEVELOPMENT AND LIAISON

-Most of Festival Ljubljana’s events are held at the Križanke complex venues, which are the perfect ambience for unique artistic experiences.
-In addition to the main venue, the Križanke Summer Theatre, events can also take place in the Grand Foyer, the Pergola, the Devil’s Courtyard, the Knights’ Hall or the Križanke Church.
+Most of the Ljubljana Festival’s events are held at the Križanke complex venues, which are the perfect ambience for unique artistic experiences.
+In addition to the main venue, the Križanke Summer Theatre, events can also take place in the Grand Foyer, Pergola, Devil’s Courtyard, Knights’ Hall and Križevniška Church.
 Serving as a beautiful backdrop for performers, the Križanke monastery complex is a unique historical and architectural monument in Ljubljana and was proclaimed a cultural monument of national significance in 2016.
-Therefore, Festival Ljubljana looks to increase Križanke’s visibility and raise awareness of its significance as a unique historical and architectural gem that offers unforgettable artistic experiences.
+Therefore, the Ljubljana Festival looks to increase Križanke’s visibility and raise awareness of its significance as a unique historical and architectural gem that offers unforgettable artistic experiences.

-Every year, in the context of different projects, Festival Ljubljana hosts some 4000 artists from more than 50 countries.
-It is a member of the distinguished international European Festivals Association, seated in Gent, Belgium, which has been serving as an umbrella organisation representing 82 festivals, national festival associations and cultural networks from 44 countries for more than 60 years.
-Festival Ljubljana joined EFA in 1977.
+Every year, in the context of different projects, The Ljubljana Festival hosts some 6000 artists from more than 50 countries.
+It is a member of the distinguished international European Festivals Association, seated in Ghent, Belgium, which has been serving as an umbrella organisation representing 200 festivals, national festival associations and cultural networks from 45 countries for more than 65 years.
+The Ljubljana Festival joined EFA in 1977.

-In 2017, Festival Ljubljana was awarded the EFFE Label for the second time, which is the industry benchmark for managing a quality brand and the marketing of any festival in any country and Europe as a whole.
-The Director of Festival Ljubljana, Darko Brlek, has been awarded the following accolades: the Prešeren Award, bestowed by the University of Ljubljana; the Betetto Award; the Župančič Award; honorary citizenship of Hajdina Municipality; and the title of “Manager in Culture” in the 2016 Finance newspaper for outstanding business achievements.
+In 2017, the Ljubljana Festival was awarded the EFFE Label for the second time, which is the industry benchmark for managing a quality brand and the marketing of any festival in any country and Europe as a whole.
+The General and Artistic Director of the Ljubljana Festival, Darko Brlek, has been awarded the following accolades: the Prešeren Award, bestowed by the University of Ljubljana; the Betetto Award; the Župančič Award; honorary citizenship of Hajdina Municipality; and the title of “Manager in Culture” in the 2016 Finance newspaper for outstanding business achievements.